What is a current account?

 Different accounts offer different perks.
 For example cashback, free overdrafts, rewards or high interest.

 Think about how you’ll use your current account, and whether your bank offers you the best deal.
 If not, consider switching bank accounts to make the most of the deals on offer.
+You may want to find an account that does not charge any account keeping fees versus one that does.

 What types of current account are there?